sadhanaavasarala/learning-library/workshops/ttc-dev-ops-starter-kit/LabGuide100.md

 ## Required Artifacts
 - We will be leveraging a prepared application found on GitHub: [https://github.com/CloudAccelerate/TTC-CatalogApp.git](https://github.com/CloudAccelerate/TTC-CatalogApp.git)

+## Prerequisites

+- Expected that your storage policy has been set as described in the **prerequisite guide**

 ## Technologies Involved
 - Oracle Cloud Services:
     - Developer Cloud Service